-My children, like little trojan horses, would regularly bring home all matter of germs that they caught from the other kids at school.
+Like little trojan horses, my children would regularly bring home all matter of germs they caught from the other kids at school.
 And every so often, they would crawl into our bed and spread the germs to us, their unsuspecting parents.
 So I would regularly catch a cold every seven to eight weeks.

 Other parents reading this, I’m sure you know what I’m talking about.

 After taking nutrient-dense shakes, I noticed I stopped getting these colds.
 On the rare occasion where I felt like I was on the verge of falling ill, I would double my dose of wheatgrass and moringa for three days straight.